kajgal/recommender-systems-content-based/README.md

 1. Install [Anaconda](https://www.anaconda.com/products/individual) with Python 3.8.
 2. Install [Visual Studio Code](https://code.visualstudio.com/docs/?dv=win) for comfortable working with jupyter notebooks
-3. Open CMD and go to project folder where you can find requirements.txt file - it contains information required to correctly create environment
+3. Open CMD and go to project folder where you can find env.yaml file - it contains information required to correctly create environment
 4. Prepare your conda environment (instructions given for Windows 64bit)
 ```
-conda create --name rs-cb-env --file requirements.txt
+conda env create --file env.yaml -n rs-cb-env python=3.8.0
 ```
 5. Activate your newly created environment
 ```
 conda activate rs-cb-env
 ```
-6. Open main folder by Visual Studio Code and set operative environment to rs-cb-env
+6. Open main folder with Visual Studio Code
+7. Install two extensions in Visual Studio Code: "Jupyter" and "Python"
+8. Open desired .ipynb file and in the top-right side click "Select kernel" and choose your environment "rs-cb-env"
+9. If Visual Studio Code will ask you to install ipykernel package, allow it and you are ready to go!
-7. Start playing with the code!
+10. Start playing with the code!
 ---

 ### Package structure: